UofTPsychProg-fall-2022/PS1/README.md

 # PS1

-first problem set
+The first problem set is a group assignment and has two parts:

-This problem set has two parts: the first part should be completed one at a time to practice your github pushing and pulling.
-The second part can be completed working together.
+  1. Part 1 is an exercise in using the actions of GitHub, specifically pushing and pulling a repository after making edits.
+This needs to be completed one at a time.
+  2. Part 2 involves coding fundamentals of python.
+This can be completed by working together in your group.

-Open the PS1.py file and read through the comments for step-by-step instructions!
+To get started, clone the repository and open the PS1.py file.
+The comments in this file provide step-by-step instructions!